heron2014/react-native-installation-guide/README.md

 Using bash or zsh:
 - ```nano ~/.bashrc```  or ```nano ~/.zshrc``` nano is the editor, you can use any other editor.

-- paste the copied location somewhere in your .bashrc or .zshrc file:
+- paste copied location somewhere in your .bashrc or .zshrc file:

 ![zsh-path](img/zsh-path.png)